shakilxt/ULTRA-EXTREME-UNLOCKER/README.md

 # PUBG-120-FPS
 This Magisk module unlocks the maximum FPS setting in PUBG Mobile and potentially other games on your Android device.

-Installation:
+# Installation:

-Prerequisites:
+**Requirements:**

-Rooted Android device
+1. Rooted Android device
-Magisk installed
+2. Magisk installed

-Download:
+**Download:**

-Download the latest release of the PUBG-120-FPS Magisk module from the [Releases] section.
+1. Download the latest release of the **Releases** section.

-Install:
+**Install:**

-Open the Magisk app.
+1. Open the Magisk app.

-Go to the "Modules" section.
+2. Go to the "Modules" section.

-Tap the "+" button and select the downloaded module zip file.
+3. Tap the "Install form storage" button and select the downloaded module zip file.

-Tap "Install" and wait for the installation to complete.
+4. Tap "Install" and wait for the installation to complete.

-Reboot your device.
+5. Reboot your device.

+6. 👊 Enjoy!

+**Disclaimer:**

+1. Use at your own risk.
+Unlockig high refresh rate may cause unexpected issues or damage to your battery.